 #4 – Persistence

-Over the next four weeks I will be running you through what these lessons have meant to my recovery and how they have helped me turn into the young man I am today…or the old boy… no, I like young man better.
+Over the next four weeks I will be running you through what these pillars have meant to my recovery and how they have helped me turn into the young man I am today… or the old boy?
+No, I like young man better.
 Yeah, the young man that I am today.